mui/mui-x/docs/data/introduction/licensing/licensing.md

 ### What is the key for?

-The license key is meant to help you [get compliant](https://mui.com/store/legal/mui-x-eula/#license-key) with the EULA of the commercial licenses.
+The license key is meant to help you [stay compliant](https://mui.com/store/legal/mui-x-eula/#license-key) with the EULA of the commercial licenses.
 While each developer needs to be licensed, the license key is set once per project, where the components are used.

 ### Security